-On May 25, 2018 the EU General Data Protection Regulation (GDPR), leading to a harmonization of European data protection laws, becomes binding.
+On May 25, 2018 the EU General Data Protection Regulation (GDPR), leading to a harmonization of European data protection laws, became binding.
 For companies and public authorities, this results in numerous obligations with regard to the processing of personal data (Article 5, GDPR).
 It is therefore recommended to check in advance whether your IT processes, especially network printing, are GDPR-compliant.
 Any security shortcomings must be resolved in order to avoid fines, which can be very high.

 When printing in the corporate network, there are various security risks with regard to personal data: